MatheusAvellar/BinaryCalculator/README.md

 # Binary Calculator
-A Binary Calculator (sum/sub/mult/div) coded in Python
+A Binary Calculator (sum/sub/mult/div) coded in Python (and also an alternate version in  JavaScript for the lulz)

 (Made for Python 2.7 | Cannot assure it will work on 3.3 or pre 2.7 versions)